Deep Generative Model for Human Mobility Behavior: Experiment

 The complete training process takes $\approx$82 hours using distributed data parallelism across four NVIDIA 4090 GPUs with FP16 half-precision.
-During inference, we down-sample the diffusion steps to $T=200$ and allow the model to generate target sequences of length $n=50$ steps, which, on average, correspond to 12.7 days of activity events.
-Generating a new target sequence takes $50.4 \pm 4.1 $ milliseconds on a single NVIDIA 3090 GPU.
+During inference, the generation length $k_1$ is specified explicitly; for the main evaluation we set $k_1 = 50$ events, covering $12.7 \pm 4.0$ calendar days on average.
+The empirical target sequence is capped to the same length, ensuring that generated and observed sequences are compared over the same number of future activity events.
+This 50-event horizon is standardized across individuals and applied to all baseline sequence comparisons.
+Inference uses a down-sampled reverse process with $T=200$, and generating a new target sequence takes $50.4 \pm 4.1$ milliseconds on a single NVIDIA 3090 GPU.
+Appendix~\ref{appendix:sequence} reports sensitivity analyses for varying the input traveled sequence length $k_2$ and the generated target length $k_1$.